-The Council has in place strong governance arrangements which we are confident protect its interests and provide necessary assurances to our citizens and stakeholders.
+The Council has in place strong governance arrangements which we are confident protect its interests and provide necessary assurances to our residents and stakeholders.

 No significant governance issues were identified from our review of effectiveness.
-We have identified opportunities for improvement, and these are included in our Action Plan above.

-We are satisfied that the planned actions will improve our governance arrangements, identified from our review of effectiveness.
-We will monitor their implementation and operation throughout the year and report their progress as part of our next annual review.
+Where we have identified challenges or opportunities for improvement, these are included in the Annual Governance Statement.
+We are satisfied that any planned actions identified from our review of effectiveness will continue to improve our governance arrangements.